Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Properties of junctions of LRS spacetimes

-At this point, there are already a few junction conditions that can be derived independently of the type of hypersurface considered.
-From Eqs.\eqref{bxi} and \eqref{axi}, one verifies that independently of the value of $\epsilon$ (and consequently the parameters $\tau$ and $\varsigma$) the jump $\left[\xi\right]_{\pm}$ will always be forced to vanish.
+We start with junction conditions valid for comoving LRS observers.
+As a first observation, we note that some junction conditions can be derived independently of the type of hypersurface considered.
+From Eqs.\eqref{bxi} and \eqref{axi}, one verifies that, independently of the value of the parameters $\tau$ and $\varsigma$, the jump $\left[\xi\right]_{\pm}$ is always forced to vanish.
 The same applies to the jump $\left[\Omega\right]_{\pm}$ if one considers instead Eqs.\eqref{bomega} and \eqref{aomega}.
 One thus obtains